pfheatwole/thesis/meta/discussion.rst

 ========

 IGC tracks include two measurements of altitude: one from a GNSS device, and one from a variometer.
+The GNSS device measures signals from multiple satellites to determine the current *geodetic altitude*: the distance above the WGS84 reference ellipsoid.
+The variometer measures air pressure to determine the current *pressure altitude*: the distance above the WGS84 reference ellipsoid that would produce the measured atmospheric pressure under international standard atmosphere (ISA) conditions.

-Although both devices report an altitude, the two variables are not equivalent.
-The GNSS uses signals from multiple satellites to measure the *geopotential altitude*: the vertical distance above the mean sea level.
-The variometer uses an atmospheric pressure sensor, which it converts to the *pressure altitude*: the geopotential altitude that would produce the given pressure measurement under standard atmospheric conditions.
+:cite:`2016IGCFlightRecorder`

 [[Geopotential altitude is directly useable in conservation of energy calculations, while pressure altitude is more convenient for pilots that need to assess the expected aerodynamic performance of their aircraft.]]

 Both types of measurement have advantages and disadvantages.
+GNSS estimates are more prone to "spurious" fixes: relatively large, random displacements from the true position.
 GNSS altitudes are less susceptible to systematic bias, but processing delays mean they often lag behind the true position of the aircraft; this lag makes GNSS signals less reliable for capturing rapid altitude fluctuations. [[**Does GPS lag apply to horizontal the same as to the vertical?
 What causes GPS lag?**]] The pressure sensor in a variometer is more capable of capturing rapid altitude fluctuations, but the assumptions it makes when converting the atmospheric pressure to pressure altitude mean it contains a systematic, altitude-dependent bias.

 A flight reconstruction filter will need accurate estimates of both the geopotential altitude and the air density, but the IGC data only includes the